gmichel-csaa/linty/README.md

 ### Contribution

 Issues and Pull Requests are welcome.
-There's still a lot left before this app is really ready for public use.
+You can view the development progress on Trello [here](https://trello.com/b/w6mQAxUG/linty)